usmanmehmood55/numerical_calculus/README.md

 $$ \\{ 1, 8, 27, 64, 125, 216, 343, 512, 729, 1000 \\} $$

-The exact integral should be $2500$, and the exact derivative at each point should be:
+The exact integral should be $2500$, and the exact derivative using the equation $y=3x^2$ at each point should be:

 $$ \\{ 3, 12, 27, 48, 75, 108, 147, 192, 243, 300 \\} $$